veksha/cuda_codeium/README.md

 `append_mode` - new chat questions/answers will be appended to old ones. disable it to clear chat on every question.

+`version` - locked version of language server. you can update by setting this option to a new value and deleting old server binary.

 #### FAQ

  - How to stop request?